Strategic impact for local government: 5 ways to ‘power up’ your council strategic planning process

 Although the task of setting strategic measures may appear straightforward, it can be treacherous and we encounter poorly defined measurement systems all too frequently.
 Consequently, when doing strategic reviews or working with clients on strategic plans we have found the following types of problems with their legacy measurement systems – the measures are not well defined; the measures are not measures but objectives, activities or deliverables; there are no targets set for the measures, or targets are set but without reference to baseline data; some of the measures are gauging something important and others are not; data for the measures is collected over widely divergent time horizons; top level measures are not properly cascaded to teams; or there is scant attention paid to performance monitoring.

-We recommend councils take the time to develop a truly insightful and relevant scorecard, identifying a handful of important measures, and monitoring and reviewing them with a cadence that enables action.
-A driver tree approach can help, as it prioritises the measures in your strategy that create real value for the community and cascades them into actions and accountabilities.
+We recommend councils take the time to develop a truly insightful and relevant measurement framework, identifying a handful of important measures, and monitoring and reviewing them with a cadence that enables acti0n.

 5. Align your organisation to deliver